projectcalico/calico/master/getting-started/kubernetes/installation/integration.md

 ### Configuring the Kubelet

-The Kubelet needs to be configured to use the Calico network plugin when starting pods.
+The Kubelet needs to be configured to use the {{site.prodname}} network plugin when starting pods.

-The `kubelet` can be configured to use Calico by starting it with the following options
+The `kubelet` can be configured to use {{site.prodname}} by starting it with the following options

 - `--network-plugin=cni`
 - `--cni-conf-dir=/etc/cni/net.d`